 Another recent version of “Moontrane” I’ll highlight is from the John Raymond Trio, a drum-bass-trumpet trio with Raymond on trumpet, Danny Weller on bass, and Austin Walker on drums.
 The chordless trio format makes for a less full sound than the versions I’ve mentioned above, but Raymond’s trumpet handles the tune’s head over Walker’s drums while Weller’s walking bass holds it all together.
 Raymond’s solo starts around 0:50 over a single bass note until the walking bass returns at about 1:00.
 It’s a relaxed solo that moves along nicely… great bass underneath the solo around 1:40.
 Raymond briefly returns to the head around 3:50, then continues along.
 A bass solo starts just before 5:00, and Danny Weller sticks somewhat closer to the “Moontrane” melody for his solo while building some strong lines over Walker’s brush snare drum.
 Raymond plays the head around 6:20 over bass harmonics – cool ending to the bass solo.
 Starting around 6:45, Walker gets some open drum breaks between the trio’s playing.
 I particularly like how he plays with the melody around 7:15 or so and then in his next opening gets a cymbal sound I really liked.
 The trio returns to the head around 8:10 and then to a single bass note groove starting around 8:40 that sort of reminds me of the opening of Ben Williams’ version of the tune above.
 They basically ride that until about 10:00, then finish with the ending of the head for a nice close to this version.

 The last version of “Moontrane” that I’ll mention here (though by no means is this a comprehensive list) is from a Ukrainian guitar trio that is unknown to me, but has a nice version of this tune up on youtube.
 The Danil Zverhanovsky trio features Zverhanovvsky on guitar, Volodymyr Gershenzon on bass, and Roman Yakovchuk on drums.
 The trio starts with a long-ish vamp on the opening chord, reminiscent of Ben Williams’ arrangement, before the head comes in at about 0:45.
 A guitar solo starts around 1:30 over nice cymbal-heavy drumming and prominent electric bass accompaniment.
 Zverhanovsky has a very fluid sound and the trio sounds very comfortable on this.
 Something about his guitar line around 3:15-3:30 or so sort of reminds me of Gilad Hekselman, another guitar player with a very fluid sound.
 Around 3:45, Zverhanovsky hints at the “Moontrane” head and a bass solo starts around 4:00.
 Gershenzon’s sounds very electric if that makes any sense and like Zverhanovsky, he plays some great, fluid lines through his solo.
 Around 5:30, the trio comes back together after the bass solo and Yakovchuk gets some nice open drum breaks in here, responding to Zverhanovsky’s guitar lines.
 The head returns around 7:30 and the trio vamps again on that opening chord starting around 8:00, adding a groove-heavy coda to the song where Yakovchuk’s drums really shine and Gershenzon’s bass brings some serious low-end.
 Great stuff around 9:00 as the drums pick up the intensity toward the end.
 I’ve been unable to find out much about this band, but I found this page saying that Zverhanovsky is a Ukranian guitar player now studying at the University of Art in Graz, Austria.
-This was a great version of “Moontrane,” sticking with the original arrangement while adopting it to the guitar trio format, and all three of these guys play great, sounding like a more experienced band than what look to be three college-aged musicians.
+This was a great version of “Moontrane,” sticking with the original arrangement while adapting it to the guitar trio format, and all three of these guys play great, sounding like a more experienced band than what look to be three college-aged musicians.
 I’m hoping to hear more from these guys; Zverhanovsky has some more videos of his bands up on youtube for the interested – lots of good stuff on there well worth checking out.

 With the possible exception of John Raymond’s trio, all of the recent cover versions mentioned above have taken “Moontrane” in a very groove-oriented direction.
 That’s not to say that the versions on Larry Young’s or Woody Shaw’s albums didn’t groove, but the vamps on Ben Williams’ and Danil Zverhanovsky’s arrangements are certainly given more space and emphasis than in the original.
 Again, that’s not to say that these covers are not melodic, but Shaw’s innovations on his own tune are tough to top (in my opinion).
 This is an excellent song that has been a platform for some great improvisations and has opened my ears to some musicians that were almost completely unknown to me before this column.
 I’ll point out again that “Moontrane” first showed up on Unity almost 50 years ago in 1966 with Shaw at eighteen years old.
-How many eighteen year olds are doing things that will continue to resonate forty years later?
+How many eighteen-year-olds are doing things that will continue to resonate forty years later?
 I’m sure that in another fifty years, “Moontrane” will still have new spaces for exploration.
 Keep listening.